 Please consider the following:

-- Should you suffer an event, there is the potential for significant unforseen costs such as medical expenses and rehabilitation costs.
+- Should you suffer an event, there is the potential for significant unforeseen costs such as medical expenses and rehabilitation costs

-- With the growth in your earnings permanently ceasing, would this compromise future plans or decisions eg retirement intentions, plans to increase your investment portfolio or plans for the children to attend a private school.
+- With the growth in your earnings permanently ceasing, would this compromise future plans or decisions?
+For example, retirement intentions, plans to increase your investment portfolio or plans for the children to attend a private school

 - Superannuation contributions would cease upon suffering a Total & Permanent Disablement event and ceasing work.
 This will affect the lump sum accruing for later in life.